gimlet-io/gimlet-documentation/src/pages/blog/options-for-kubernetes-pod-autoscaling.md

 Its data source is the Kubernetes Metrics API, which by the way also powers the `kubectl top` command, and backed by data provided by the `metrics-server` component.
 This component runs on your cluster and it is installed by default on GKE, AKS, CIVO and k3s clusters, but it needs to be manually installed on many others, like on Digital Ocean, EKS and Linode.

 The HPA resource is moderatelly well documented in the Kubernetes documentation.
-Some confusion arrises from the fact that there are blog posts out there showcasing different Kubernetes API versions: `autoscaling/v2` is not backwards compatible to v1!
+Some confusion arrises from the fact that there are blog posts out there showcasing different Kubernetes API versions: keep in mind that `autoscaling/v2` is not backwards compatible with v1!

 More headaches arrise when you try to scale on resource metrics other than CPU and memory.
-In order to scale pods - let's say - based on number of HTTP requests or queue length, you need to make the Kubernetes API aware of these metrics.
+In order to scale pods - let's say - based on number of HTTP requests or queue length, you need to make the Kubernetes API aware of these metrics first.
 Luckilly there are open-source metrics backends implemented, and the best known is Prometheus Adapter.

 ## Prometheus Adapter

 Prometheus Adapter is a Kubernetes Custom Metrics API implementation which exposes selected Prometheus metrics through the Kubernetes API for the Horizontal Pod Autoscaler (HPA) to scale on.

-Essentially you configure the Prometheus Adapter to read your desired metric from Prometheus, and serve it to HPA to scale on.
+Essentially you configure the Prometheus Adapter to read your desired metric from Prometheus, and it will serve it to HPA to scale on.
 This can be an HTTP request rate, or a RabbitMQ queue length or any metric from Prometheus.

 Prometheus Adapter does the job, but in our experience its configuration is cryptic.
-While there are several blog posts out there explaining its configuration syntax, we could not make it work sufficiently reliably with the our custom metrics scaling needs.
+While there are several blog posts out there explaining its configuration syntax, we could not make it work sufficiently reliably with our custom metrics scaling needs.

 That is essentially why we have brought you here today, to share our experience with a Prometheus Adapter alternative, called KEDA.